 Riding also helped coach guard Mikh McKinney, who was named honorable mention All-America, first team all-District 6, and the Big Sky MVP in 2015.
 McKinney became the first player in the Div.
 I era to receive all three of those awards, and just the fourth player in school history to earn All-America honors.

 Off the court, the Hornets have excelled in the classroom during Riding’s tenure.
-In fact, the Hornets have posted a team grade point average of better than 3.0 three times in the last five semesters.
-Prior to the start of that run in the spring of 2014, the men’s basketball program had never posted a 3.0 gpa during any semester in school history.
-The team currently has a cumulative grade point average of 3.008.
+The program has posted a team grade point average of better than 3.0 five times in the last nine semesters.
+That includes the team posting a 3.124 gpa during the spring of 2018.
+Prior to the start of the run of 3.0 term grade point averages in 2014, the men’s basketball program had never posted a 3.0 gpa during any semester in school history.
+Entering the fall of 2018, the Hornets have an overall grade point average of 3.002, the second highest mark in school history.

-Of the 28 players that have expired their eligibility during Riding’s tenure with the Hornets, 27 have graduated.
-In addition, the Hornets have been Academic Progress Rate (APR) compliant every year of Riding’s eight-year tenure.
+Of the 31 players that have expired their eligibility during Riding’s tenure with the Hornets, 30 have graduated.
+In addition, the Hornets have been Academic Progress Rate (APR) compliant every year of Riding’s nine-year tenure.

 The program showed signs of taking off in 2013-14 when the Hornets not only posted a then school-record 10 conference wins, the team also clinched a Big Sky Tournament berth for the first time since 2006 and won 11 home games.
 One of the season’s highlights included Dylan Garrity’s 75-foot shot at the buzzer to defeat Weber State, and instantly gain national exposure for the program.
 Video of the shot went viral and was named the No. 1 play on ESPN SportsCenter’s Top 10 Plays that evening.